KenCorbettJr/html5sql/README.md

                 "INSERT INTO table (data) VALUES ('Five');"
             ]

-    4. **Array of SQL Statement Objects** - The most functional method of providing SQL is by using the SQL Statement Objects in an array.
-The structure of the SQL Statement object is basically the same as the arguments you pass to the native `executeSQL` function and has three
+    3. **A Single SQL Statement Object** - The most functional method of providing SQL is by using the SQL Statement Object.
+The structure of the SQL Statement object is essentially the same as the arguments you pass to the native `executeSQL` function and has three parts:
-        parts:

         * SQL `"String"` - A string containing a single SQL statement.
 This string can optionally include `?` in